During business hours phone Camden Council on 4654 7777, Monday - Friday, 8.30am - 5pm.

 Finding a lost dog

 Any person can seize a dog that is in a public place and is not under the control of a person.
-Only an authorised person (Animal Services Officer or Police Officer) may seize a dog if the owner is present.
+Only an authorised person (Ranger or Police Officer) may seize a dog if the owner is present.

 It is also possible to report a stray dog using Council's free app.
 The app can be downloaded through the Apple Store and Google Play.
 Search for the app by typing in 'Our Camden'.